Technology Requirements & Resources

 Authenticating the Identity of Distance Learning Students

 Each student enrolled in a distance education course is assigned a secure login and password that must be used to register for and to access the distance education course.
 Specific course and student information is not available to any outside users.
-For security purposes, Mercer University is currently implementing a complex password requirement.
+For security purposes, Mercer University implemented a complex password requirement.
 Additionally, some courses require proctored examinations at no expense to the student.

 Privacy of Students Enrolled in Distance Education Courses